guotong1988/guotong1988.github.io/research/_posts/2023-04-01-auto-self-correct-chatgpt.md

 ##### The Data Editing Module

 The editing/replacing/adding coded system for fetched related data.
-ChatGPT interacts with this system, using the knowledge from human.
+ChatGPT interacts with this system, using the knowledge from human to correct data.

 ### Conclusion